Venorrak/WebPage/README.md

 ### Get JCP long term history
 Get the JCP for all of its lifetime
-JCP is updated each hour when bot is online
+JCP is updated each minute when bot is online

 URL : https://server.venorrak.dev/api/joels/JCP/long